The Language Works ~ Journal Entries ~ Spencer 2 |

 |

-S2~3: Perhaps We Could be Homeless Too
+S2~3: Perhaps We Could Be Homeless Too

 Let¡¯s face it.
 Sometimes we have to raise, in discussion, difficult subjects alongside all the best events in our lives.